top of page

 Our safeguarding team pays particular attention to the meticulous and systematic implementation of policies and routines.

-At St John's Church of England Primary School, we know there can be no greater importance to parents and carers than the safety of their children.
+At St John's Church of England Primary School, we know there can be no greater importance to parents and carers than the safety and wellbeing of their children.
 It is a priority that our safeguarding procedures keep our children safe.
-Safeguarding involves every member of the community.

 Our curriculum is used to promote Safeguarding by teaching pupils how to stay safe, how to protect themselves from harm and how to take responsibility for their own and other’s safety.